 The University of Tasmania is delighted with the outcome of the 2015 Excellence in Research for Australia (ERA) rankings, - the development of key research areas and nurturing of new domains of intellectual endeavour has a been a priority and this strategy is supported by the outcomes.
-The results show that our Open to Talent Strategy and the investment in emerging and applied research that aligns with national interest and contributions to key global challenges has been justified.
+The results show that our strategic direction and the investment in emerging and applied research that aligns with national interest and contributions to key global challenges has been justified.

 The academic staff and researchers of the University of Tasmania have produced world standard research with beacons of international excellence clearly acknowledged for their intellectual authority in key thematic areas.

 The results provided today show yet further improvement in the performance of the University in ERA and delivering world leading research across a broad range of subjects.
 Our authority in the physical, natural, marine and environmental sciences is reconfirmed as well as the significance of our research in the health and clinical sciences.
 Good ratings in the social sciences and humanities add further weight to our pedigree as a comprehensive university engaging in meaningful, quality research with global partners.

 The University of Tasmania achieved the highest possible rating, a 5 or 'well above world standard', in 16 specific discipline areas, up from 9 in 2012.
 These areas were: analytical chemistry, inorganic chemistry, geology, geophysics, oceanography, ecology, zoology, fisheries sciences, horticultural production, clinical sciences, human movement and sports science, neurosciences, nursing, ophthalmology and optometry, and agriculture, land and farm management.